Side view of OMODA E5

 Various factors affect the range of an EV:

-Outside temperature.
+Temperature icon in blue Outside temperature.
 Cold weather reduces the range

-Vehicle load
+blue wheel symbol Vehicle load

-Use of air con and heating
+air icon in blue Use of air con and heating

-Use of features such as stereo, heated seats, heated rear windows
+blue checklist icon with blue car icon Use of features such as stereo, heated seats, heated rear windows

 That said, the average UK commute is 20 miles, so even if the range is reduced, most people will have more than enough for their day to day use.